learnlearnin/learnlearnin.github.io/src/documents/feminism.html.md

 She apparently holds this opinion on feminism:
 > "New feminism isn't about being aggressive; it's about reaching the top yet being soft.
 It's about being you — feminine, strong and full of will power." <footer>[Consumer India](http://books.google.co.in/books?id=Uw-XCvE9G4YC&q=new+feminism#v=snippet&q=new%20feminism&f=false)</footer>

+## Intersectional Feminism ##

+White feminism usually answers questions like "[Does reverse sexism exist?](https://asd.learnlearn.in/reverse-sexism/)" with "No".
+But in intersectional feminism, the answer is "it is complicated"

 ## Extremist Feminism ##
 Extremist feminism is what some irrational females end up doing by blaming men for any action they do.
 They would even consider using the word "female" as a sexist remark.